Kitrinx/FPGBA/README.md

 -> considered complete for now, can be used as "known good" for 99%.

 # FPGA Ressource usage (GBA only)
-- 28500 LE (LUTS+FF), 8500 CPU, 6000 GPU
+- 25500 LE (LUTS+FF), 9000 CPU, 7500 GPU
-- 2Mbit Ram -> WRAM fast, VRAM, Palette, OAM, Framebuffer
+- 2Mbit Ram used for WRAM fast, VRAM, Palette, OAM, Framebuffer
 - WRAM Slow, Gamepak and Saves(EEPROM, SRAM, Flash) are on SDRam.

-Next update: soon